 Sarah’s Place was incorporated in 1996 in Elliott County.
 We are in the Northeastern Appalachian region of Kentucky, close to the West Virginia border.
 The county covers 234 square miles of rugged terrain with a population of roughly 6,753 people.
 The percentage of families living below the federal poverty level in these counties ranges from 22% to 36%.
-Seventy-four percent of school aged children qualify for free or reduced rate lunch.
+All school aged children qualify for free or reduced rate meals.

 We searched for a place to start, and finally found a former funeral home in the county seat of Sandy Hook.
 We purchased the funeral home in 1997, and renovated it with a major grant through Kentucky Housing Corporation.
 Funds to set up our computer lab were won through a major grant from the Appalachian Regional Commission.
 We are centrally located near the court house, post office, middle and high school, bank, county library, Adult Education Center, and Senior Center.